Tawfiq Canaan: Imprisonment of Canaan, his wife, and his sister

+The onset of World War II meant that most German citizens had either left Palestine or been arrested by the British Mandatory authorities as enemy aliens.
+Canaan was arrested by the British Mandate authorities the same day that Britain and France declared war on Germany on 3 September 1939.
+Ordered released at his second court session, the Criminal Investigation Department intervened and had him imprisoned for nine weeks in Acre.
+His wife Margot and his sister Badra were also arrested, and imprisoned at a women's facility for criminal prisoners in Bethlehem; Margot for nine months, and Badra for four years.
+They were then held in Wilhelma, a German colony turned British detention camp for German Palestinians until their release in 1943.

+Though Margot's arrest was primarily because of her German ancestry, both women were politically active, having helped found the Arab Women's Committee in Jerusalem in 1934.
+This charitable society took strong political stances, calling for civil disobedience and the continuation of the general strike that kicked off the 1936 revolt.
+Badra also served as the assistant secretary in the Palestinian delegation to The Eastern Women's Conference that was held in support of Palestine in Cairo in October 1938.
+These arrests of the Canaan family were part of the general British policy of suppressing Palestinian resistance to Zionism & British rule.

 Research & writings on Palestine

 Canaan's interest in Palestinian peasantry (fellaheen) found its first public expression in an Arabic lecture he gave on "Agriculture in Palestine" in 1909.
 Published in German translation in the geographical journal Globus in 1911, it continues to be recognized as a useful historical reference for basic information on the development of Palestinian agriculture in the early 20th century.
 In this first article outside the field of medicine, Canaan exhibits his deep familiarity with the field of "Oriental Studies", referencing the work of Schumacher, Guthe and Burckhardt, alongside classical sources, like Strabo and Josephus, and Arab sources like Mujir ad-Din.
 Influenced by the Old Testament studies of Gustaf Dalman, Albrecht Alt, and Martin Noth, all of whom were personal acquaintances, Canaan used the Bible as a basic source to compare past and present agricultural practices.
 Canaan and Dalman co-headed the Evangelical German Institute beginning in 1903, and they shared the idea that it is not possible to understand the Old Testament without studying Palestinian folklore.